Korean Grammar Point

 1. Introduction

-The Korean grammar structure ~어/아 다니다 is used to express the idea of regularly or continuously doing something.
-It implies a habitual action or an ongoing process that is repeated over time.
+The grammatical construction ~어/아 다니다 is used in Korean to express the idea of continuously or repeatedly doing an action, often while moving around.
+It conveys a sense of habitual or ongoing activity that occurs over a period of time or across different places.

 2. Core Grammar Explanation